emberjs/rfcs/text/0000-factoryFor.md

 Ember owner objects have long provided an intimate API used to fetch a factory with dependency injections.
-This API, `_lookupFactory`, is deprecated in Ember 2.8 and will be removed in Ember 2.9.
-To ease the transition to this new public API, a polyfill is provided with support back to Ember 2.0.
+This API, `_lookupFactory`, is deprecated in Ember 2.12 and will be removed in Ember 2.13.
+To ease the transition to this new public API, a polyfill is provided with support back to at least Ember 2.8.

 `_lookupFactory` returned the class of resolved factory extended with a mixin containing its injections.
 For example: